Ivanmw97/Ivanmw97/README.md

 ## 🌟 **Highlighted Projects**

 - [📦 KompKit](https://github.com/kompkit):
-  A modular open-source toolkit for Kotlin Multiplatform developers.
+  A lightweight cross-platform utility kit providing essential functions for Android (Kotlin) and Web (TypeScript) development.
+Built as a monorepo with identical APIs across platforms.
   Currently in **Alpha** — focused on simplifying cross-platform development.

 - [📈 CryptoTracker](https://github.com/Ivanmw97/CryptoTracker):
   A clean and intuitive Android app to track cryptocurrency trends in real time.

 - [💰 Financial Manager](https://github.com/Ivanmw97/financial-manager):
-  A Kotlin Multiplatform project to manage expenses, visualize data, and sync securely with Supabase.
+  A modern web application to track your personal finances, monitor spending, and stay on top of your budget.
+  Built with Vue 3, TypeScript, and Vite for speed, simplicity, and scalability.

 - [🌐 Modulum Studio](https://modulumstudio.com):
   My digital studio — offering full web & mobile development services with a focus on premium, minimalist design.